 I was curious about how to create more of a reflective quality in my resin pieces.
-By applying a layer of Crystal Clay and embedding Mica Flakes prior to pouring the colorized resin into the bezel allowed for a more reflective pop to the resin.
+By applying a layer of Epoxy Clay and embedding Mica Flakes prior to pouring the colorized resin into the bezel allowed for a more reflective pop to the resin.
 Once the resin has cured, the resin is gently sanded to provide the dull matte finish.
 The overall results?
 I think they are stunning.

 Fast Video Tutorial!